rdlabo-team/support-ionic-appflow-monorepo/README.md

 Ionic AppFlow don't support monorepo structure now.
-So if your repository is this, you can use this script.
+So this script will solve your problem, if your repository looks like this:

 ```
 project
  ├── package.json
- ├── api_dir/  -- framework like NestJS
+ ├── api/  -- framework like NestJS
- └── app_dir/  -- capacitor apps
+ └── {APP_DIR}/  -- capacitor apps
 ```

 This script work three step.

-1. Check require package from Ionic CLI and app_dir's package.json
+1. Check require packages from Ionic CLI and {APP_DIR} package.json
-2.   and install project directory.
+2. Install require packages to project directory.
-3. Copy file using Ionic AppFlow from app_dir.
+3. Copy file for using Ionic AppFlow from {APP_DIR}.

 # Usage
-You can use free app directory name.
-In usage, app directory name display {APP_DIR}.
-Please replace at your environment.
+You can freely name the app directory.
+In this usage, app directory name display {APP_DIR}.
+Please replace name at your environment.

 ## 1. Copy file
 Copy two file from {APP_DIR} to project directory.
+Ionic AppFlow checked these file before npm build.
+So you should copy manually.

 - `{APP_DIR}/ionic.config.json`     => `./ionic.config.json`
 - `{APP_DIR}/capacitor.config.json` => `./capacitor.config.json`